GVR Report cover Intraoperative Neuromonitoring Market Size, Share & Trends Report

 Report Overview

-The global intraoperative neuromonitoring market size was valued at USD 3.02 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 4.9% from 2022 to 2030.
-The growth of the market can be attributed due to the increasing emphasis on patient safety during difficult surgical procedures and the growing prevalence of chronic disorders, such as stroke, epilepsy, Alzheimer’s disease, and Parkinson’s disease.
-According to the WHO, hundreds and millions of people worldwide are affected by neurological disorders.
-Annually, 15 million people worldwide suffer a cerebral stroke.
-This has contributed to the growth of the market.
+The global intraoperative neuromonitoring market size was valued at USD 3.17 billion in 2022 and is anticipated to grow at a compound annual growth rate (CAGR) of 4.9% from 2023 to 2030.
+The growth of the market can be attributed to the increasing emphasis on patient safety during difficult surgical procedures and the growing prevalence of chronic disorders such as stroke, epilepsy, Alzheimer’s disease, and Parkinson’s disease.
+According to the World Health Organization, annually, 15 million people worldwide suffer from a cerebral stroke.
+The increasing demand for intraoperative neuromonitoring solutions for the treatment of cerebral strokes is estimated to fuel the growth of the market over the forecast period.

-Along with the above factors, the need for intraoperative neuromonitoring in various healthcare settings is likely to increase with the growing aging population, a demographic that is more susceptible to chronic illnesses.
-In addition, according to CDC, adults aged 65 years and above are more likely to suffer from heart disease, COPD, diabetes, cancer, neurological problems, and other chronic illnesses.
-According to a Nature Reviews Neurology article in September 2019, Alzheimer’s disease affects one out of every 10 people over the age of 65, and its prevalence rises with age.
-Patients suffering from such illnesses require both emergency and nonemergency hospital treatments, which is projected to drive market growth in the near future.
+According to the Centers for Disease Control and Prevention, adults aged 65 years and above are more likely to suffer from heart disease, COPD, diabetes, cancer, neurological problems, and other chronic illnesses.
+According to a Nature Reviews Neurology article published in September 2019, Alzheimer’s disease affects one out of every 10 people over the age of 65, and its prevalence rises with age.
+Patients suffering from such illnesses require both emergency and non-emergency hospital treatments, which is projected to drive market growth in the near future.

 Type Insights

-The outsourced segment is expected to witness the fastest growth over the forecast period at a CAGR of over 6.0% in 2021.
-Because of features like cost-effectiveness and availability of dedicated service providers, hospitals and healthcare centers choose to outsource their IONM needs.
+The outsourced segment is expected to witness the fastest growth rate of 6.7% over the forecast period, owing to features such as cost-effectiveness and availability of dedicated service providers.
 IONM devices are being constantly advanced and modified.
 Outsourcing relieves hospitals of the financial burden of purchasing and maintaining this equipment.
 Moreover, it is expensive and time-consuming to train neurophysiologists.
+In addition, they constantly have to keep up-to-date with new technologies.
+All these factors contribute to the shift in preference for the outsourcing of IONM procedures.

-In addition, they constantly have to keep abreast with the new technologies.
-All these factors contribute to the shift in preference for the outsourcing of IONM.
 Moreover, industry players are acquiring smaller companies to expand their product offerings.
-This is anticipated to propel segment growth.
+This is anticipated to propel segment growth in the intraoperative neuromonitoring market in the coming years.
 For instance, in August 2018, Precedent Health, an IONM provider, was acquired by SpecialtyCare.
 SpecialtyCare is the most comprehensive provider of patient-centered outsourced IONM services to surgery centers, surgeons, hospitals, and health systems.

 Regional Insights

-North America dominated the market and accounted for over 49.30% share of the global revenue in 2021.
-The favorable reimbursement scenario and increasing cases of neurological disorders are key contributors to this dominance.
-As per the National Institute of Health, in the U.S., every year, around 795,000 people have a stroke, causing 137,000 deaths.
-In addition, as per the Migraine Research Foundation, in 2020, around, 35 million U.S. individuals suffer from migraine headaches.
+In addition, according to the Migraine Research Foundation, in 2020, around 35 million U.S. individuals suffered from migraine headaches.
 Moreover, nearly 43% of women and 18% of men are expected to experience migraines in the country.
-Thus, increasing cases of neurological disorders, such as TBI, migraine, and stroke, are likely to drive market growth in this country.
+Thus, the increasing occurrence of cases of neurological disorders, such as TBI, migraine, and stroke, is likely to drive market growth in this country.

 Key Companies & Market Share Insights